Treebog

 Defecating in nature is frowned upon in most countries, as it pollutes the environment and causes health problems.
 High levels of open defecation are linked to high child mortality, poor nutrition, poverty, and large disparities between the rich and the poor.
 Human faeces normally take about a year to biodegrade outdoors.
 In the UK, a system like this is potentially legal, so long as it not in a public place, i.e. on a large private estate.

 Etymology

 The term "Treebog" was coined by Jay Abrahams.
 Bog is a British English slang word for toilet, not to be confused with its other meaning of wetland.

 History

 The treebog is a simple method of composting wastes.
-Abrahams claims that from 1995-2011, around 1500 treebogs may have been built in Britain.
+Abrahams claims that from 1995 to 2011, around 1500 treebogs may have been built in Britain.

 In 2011, Abrahams claimed that the treebog had attracted the attention of NGOs and aid workers who hope to develop its potential for shanty towns or refugee camps - anywhere that water is scarce and the population pressure on resources is high.